OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 ```

 Running this with the --auto-correct flag set will cause rubocop to attempt to fix as many of the issues as it can.

+## Licence

+Unless stated otherwise, the codebase is released under the MIT License.
+This covers both the codebase and any sample code in the documentation.

+The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.